 C. M. PRESLEY Jeweler

 Watches-Diamonds-Silverware 209 Pine Street Abilene, Texas

 tailored

 SEAT COVERS

 For All Popular Models "FREE INSTALLATION"

 MAGNOLIA SERVICE STATION

-Phone 159

-NOLAN PALMER

-Merkel, Texas
+Phone 159 NOLAN PALMER Merkel, Texas

-Reports Local School Needs Auditorium
+Reports Local mool In The Needs Audit 'm

-In the official report of the state supervisor, Clive Pierce, who recently visited the Merkel Public schools, it is pointed out very forcefully that the local school badly needs an auditorium.
-Mr. Pierce said: "The Merkel school auditorium is entirely too small.
+In the official report of supervisor, Clive Pierce, cently visited the Merkel Pube hools. it is pointed out very for fully that the local school badly nees an auditorium.
+Mr. Pierce said: The Merkel school auditorium is atirely too small."

-A number of local people discovered the fact that the auditorium the aisles and outside the doors.
+A number of local peole discovered the fact that the auditorium was too small at the lat P.-T. A. at 6:30 p. m.
+Evening sermon at meeting when they had a stand in 7:30.
+Prayer meeting at 7:00 Wedthe aisles and outside the coors.
 The auditorium will seat only 350 people.

-Mr. Pierce also stated that better artificial lighting is badly needed in the classrooms.
+Mr. Pierce also stated hat better artificial lighting is badl needed in

-The official report made to the State Department of Education noted that the general program of the local schools is well-organized and that the staff is composed of well-qualified P. teachers.
-Mr. Pierce also observed that efficient teaching was being done in the classrooms and that the response of the pupils was good.
+the classrooms.
+The official report mile to the State Department of Eduction noted that the general program of the local schools is well-organized and that the staff is composed of wil-qualified teachers.
+Mr. Pierce alo observed that efficient teaching was being done in the classrooms and that the

+response of the pupils wa good.

-A new bonnet may get you in the Easter parade but your participa-tion in the Payroll Savings Plan or the Bond-A-Month Plan will put you the Security Parade.
+A new bonnet may get you in the Easter parade but your participation in the Payroll Savings Plan or the Bond-A-Month Plan will put you in the Security Parade.
 For the wage earner, payroll savings where you work enable you to acquire Savings Bonds on the partial pay-ment plan.
 For the self-employed, your local bank maintains the Bond-A-Month Plan.
-U. S. Treasury Department

-In The

-SUNDAY SCHOOL

-Sunday Schools last Sunday was 676 as compared with 636 on the presame Sunday a year ago was 707.
+U. S. Treasury Department Churches Attendance at the seven reporting Sunday Schools last Sunday was 676 as compared with 636 on the previous Sunday.
+The attendance on the same Sunday a year ago was 707.
+FIRST BAPTIST CHURCH Sunday School at 10 a. m.
+Mornnesday evening.

-FIRST BAPTIST CHURCH
+CHURCH OF CHRIST

-nesday evening.

-CHURCH OF CHRIST Bible School 9:45 a. m.
+Bible School 9:45 a. m.
 Sunday.
 Worship 10:50 a. m. and 7:30 p. m.
 Young People's meeting 6:45 p. ri.
-Prayer meeting Wednesday, 7:30 Troy M. Cummings, Minister.
-Church School 10 a. m.
-Morning worship 11.
-Youth Fellowship 7:00 Mondays, 2 p. m.
-Mid-week prayer Wednesdays, 7:00 p. m.
-Sunday School at 10 a. m.
-No other ASSEMBLY OF GOD Sunday School at 10 a. m.
-Preach- NAZARENE CHURCH Sunday School 10:00 a. m.
-Preaching at 11.
-NYPS at 7:00 p. m.
-R. T. Smith, Pastor.
+Prayer meeting Wednesday, 7:30

+Troy M. Cummings, Minister.